-Shasta County Fire Department Shasta County Environmental Health Division Shasta County Building Division Shasta County Department of Public Works California Regional Water Quality Control Board
+Shasta County Fire Department Shasta County Environmental Health Division Shasta County Building Division Shasta County Department of Public Works City of Redding Department of Public Works California Regional Water Quality Control Board

 11. Have California Native American tribes traditionally and culturally affiliated with the project area requested consultation pursuant to Public Resources Code section 21080.3.1?
 If so, is there a plan for consultation that includes, for example, the determination of significance of impacts to tribal cultural resources, procedures regarding confidentiality, etc.?